 - Clone - replicates all troops within its radius except Heroes.
 Copied troops are equal level to the original troop.
 They last a limited time, so it's a good option to have them tanking before the original units.
 Cloned are not taken into account for triggering Eagle Artillery, but the spell itself is 15 troop housing space.
 Cloning a Golem or Lava Hound with low health will result in full HP unit spawn.
 Cloning your troops in the core of an enemy base might be also useful.
 The spell spawns clones randomly, so smart placing can have some of your troops spawned behind the enemy wall.

 - Poison - damages and slows enemy units.
 It takes only one housing space compared to Lighting two housing spaces, so you can say it's a cheaper version of Zap.
 It does scaling damage similar to single target mode Inferno Tower.
 It's extremely useful in dealing with high HP Clan Castle troops like Dragons, Valkyries, and Balloons.
 You can stack them, but only the scaling effect will increase.

-- Haste - does not have the damage part like Rage spell, but gives more boost to speed.
+- Haste - does not have the damaged part like Rage spell, but gives more boost to speed.
 It can be used to counter Air Sweepers.
-It's most efficient when used to boost slow but powerful troops going into battle, like Balloons, Dragons, baby Dragons and P.E.K.K.A.'s.
+It's most efficient when used to boost slow but powerful troops going into battle, like Balloons, Dragons, Baby Dragons and P.E.K.K.A.'s.

 - Skeleton - spawns few Skeletons on the battlefield.
-They aren't very powerful, but the make a great distraction for Inferno Towers and a meat shield for traps.
+They aren't very powerful, but they make a great distraction for Inferno Towers and a meat shield for traps.

 Before searching for an opponent you need to decide, whether you’re pushing for trophies or farming, cause these are two different animals.